sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 There are two possible solutions for that.

  1. delete one of the .spec files in the repo ;)
- 1. name the OBS package or the .spec file so their names match exactly. `tar_git` will accept a .spec file that has the same name as the project.
+ 1. name the OBS package or the .spec file so their names match exactly. `tar_git` will accept a .spec file that has the same name as the package.

  Note that if you actually want to build all the .spec files, you can either use OBS Links (`_link`), or a [Multibuild](https://openbuildservice.org/help/manuals/obs-user-guide/cha-obs-multibuild) setup to achieve that.
  Either create linked Packages that have the same name as the other .spec files or create a `_multibuild` file using the .spec file names as `flavor`: